Dr. L.R. Fawcett Jr. - Farmville

 His professional achievements include many scientific papers documenting experimental results, such as measuring the cross section of a neutron.
 Numerous students credit him with being instrumental in shaping their lives.
 Dr. Fawcett also served as a Stephen Ministry Leader at Farmville United Methodist Church.

-He is survived by his wife of sixty years, Nancy D. Fawcett; his son, Louis R. Fawcett III and four grandchildren, Jessica, Maddie, Ben and JonJon.
+He is survived by his wife of 60 years, Nancy D. Fawcett; his son, Louis R. Fawcett III and four grandchildren, Jessica, Maddie, Ben and JonJon.

 He was preceded in death by his daughter, Monique Ren’ee Fawcett.